Abdullah-Anaz/tiktok-clone/README.md

 # Netflix Clone

 <p>This project is a Tiktok clone created with React.
-It aims to replicate the basic functionality and appearance of the popular social media platform, tiktok.</p>
+It aims to replicate the basic functionality of the popular social media platform, tiktok.</p>

 <h2>Live:</h2>
 https://tiktok-clone-ca5ae.firebaseapp.com/